Benefits manager

 Refer to the framework for descriptions of the seven levels of responsibility and accountability.

-Promotes the change programme vision to staff at all levels of the business operation, brings order to complex situations, and keeps a focus on business objectives.
-Works with operational managers to ensure maximum improvements are made in the business operations as groups of projects deliver their products into operational use.
-Maintains the business case for funding the programme and confirms continuing business viability of the programme at regular intervals.
+Benefits management | BENM | 6 | Works with operational managers to ensure maximum improvements are made as groups of projects deliver their products into operational use.
+Communicates the change programme vision to staff at all levels of the business and keeps a focus on business objectives.
+Maintains the business case for funding the programme and confirms continuing business viability of the programme at regular intervals. |

-Provides advice, guidance and expertise to promote adoption of methods and tools and adherence to policies and standards.
+Methods and tools | METL | 5 | Provides authoritative advice and leadership to promote adoption of methods and tools and adherence to policies and standards.
 Evaluates and selects appropriate methods and tools in line with agreed policies and standards.
-Implements methods and tools at programme, project and team level including selection and tailoring in line with agreed standards.
+Contributes to organisational policies, standards and guidelines for methods and tools.
+Implements methods and tools at programme, project and team levels including selection and tailoring in line with agreed standards.
 Manages reviews of the benefits and value of methods and tools.
-Identifies and recommends improvements.
-Contributes to organisational policies, standards, and guidelines for methods and tools.
+Identifies and recommends improvements that support broader organisational goals. |

 Leadership skills